 Maintenance and Cleaning

 Someone has to keep restaurants, hotels, and clubs clean and sanitary.
 Other work includes repairing equipment, changing light bulbs, and replacing broken locks on bathroom stall doors, for example.
-There is substantial overlap between the custodial and maintenance skills sets, and some positions may combine both roles to some extent.
+There is substantial overlap between the custodial and maintenance skill sets, and some positions may combine both roles to some extent.
 These skills include everything from the safe and appropriate use of cleaning chemicals to basic electrical repair and carpentry.
 Teamwork is often important, as is a strong work ethic.

-Hospitality management requires skills some that are specific to the industry and others that are important in any management context.
+Hospitality management requires skills, some that are specific to the industry and others that are important in any management context.
 When applying for such a position you will have to demonstrate teamwork, leadership, budgeting, strategic thinking, customer service, and a thorough understanding of your specific business—whether that means being able to speak intelligently about food and wine for a restaurant manager, to understanding when the busy season is for your hotel and why.

 Your personal attributes are also known as soft skills.
 Your technical skills and credentials will get your resume noticed and open the door for an interview, but it is your soft skills that will convince the interviewer that you are the right person for the job.
 They are called “soft” because they are difficult to define and assess clearly, but they are critical.
 These include the social skills that allow you to work harmoniously with other employees and the maturity to responsibly manage your workload and to adapt to changing situations.

-- Organizational Skills List
+- Communication Skills

-- Time Management Skills
+- Interpersonal Skills